deskvillage/dannychadburn.github.io/content-campaign-analytics.md

 published: true
 ---

-# Digging into the data
+# Digging into the detail

 #### Data is the last basion of the content industry.
 We all know it's important, but few businesses have developed a solid structure for establishing whether what they're doing works.